brentajones/nicar16-notes/13-life-cycle.md

-# So you want to be a lonely coder
+# The life cycle of a news app

 *Saturday, 12 March 2016, 11:30 a.m.*